andrewjbashford/GalvanizeCapstone/README.md

 2. Energy - a 0.0 to 1.0 score measuring intensity and activity.
 Energetic tracks feel fast, loud and noisy
 3. Valence - a 0.0 to 1.0 score measuring how positive a track sounds
 4. Acousticness - a confidence measure from 0.0 to 1.0 of whether the track is acoustic.
-5. Release Year - included since Pitchford data only includes the year the review was published.
+5. Release Year - included since Pitchfork data only includes the year the review was published.

 <img src="powerpoint%20images/data_overview.png" alt="Pitchfork and Spotify Data">

+In building the content-content recommender in GraphLab, I used all of the features from Spotify, combined with TF-IDF vectors of each album review with Pitchfork's tagged genre as the basis for recommendations in GraphLab.

 System Requirements:
 - GraphLab
 - Python
 - Flask

+# Future Work

+I'd like to dive deeper into using Sentiment Analysis to model the relationship between the written text and the score given a review over time.
+I have anecdotally noticed that more frequently a review will read as a complete pan when it received a score of 6.0+.
+The challenge I encountered during the scope of this project was that sentiment polarity is much more difficult when the writing is at a high reading level, as Pitchfork uses more nuanced and literary writing styles than what TextBlob's models were trained on.

+Currently, the recommender system only runs on my local machine (the GraphLab recommender objects are too large to push to GitHub).
+The Flask app is Heroku-ready except that Heroku is unable to install GraphLab upon launch.

 # Data Cleanup